 Prof Fred Alexander was the first artistic director, John Birman, the second, David Blenkinsop the third, and this took us to the year 2000.

-Since 2000 there have been four artistic directors, each with a four year term: Sean Doran, Lindy Hume, Shelagh Magadzaa, Jonathan Holloway and Wendy Martin.
+Since 2000 there have been five artistic directors, each with a four year term: Sean Doran, Lindy Hume, Shelagh Magadzaa, Jonathan Holloway and Wendy Martin.

 The Artistic Director for 2020 – 2023 is Iain Grandage.